 What Do I Need To Do if I am a Citizen of One of the 40 Countries Affected by the U.S Visa Waiver Changes?

 Suppose you are a citizen of one of the 40 countries affected by the U.S visa waiver changes.
 In that case, you will need to ensure that you have a valid passport for at least six months after your planned departure from the U.S. and that you have a digital passport photo and an e-Passport with an integrated chip containing biometric information.
-If you do not have a passport that meets these requirements, you must obtain a visa before travelling to the U.S.
+If you do not have a passport that meets these requirements, you must obtain a visa before traveling to the U.S.